Attention Advertisers of India....!

 How is this happening?

-There are millions of bad bots traversing the internet everyday, and many of these have gotten better at acting as human.
+There are millions of bad bots traversing the internet everyday, and many of these have gotten better at acting as humans.
 These bots pass through your system everyday and affect the metrics on which you set your Campaign goals.

 As a media buyer, when you bid or buy in the digital advertising space, decisions are made based on Analytics and the provided target audience.
 Few of us directly buy from publishers while most advertisers use an ad network, like Google, AppNexus, Pubmatic etc. These systems have simplified the buying process as it allows advertisers to purchase multiple placements at once.